Our Newsletter

 Go To Top of Page

-What is does it mean to pair a Bluetooth headset with a phone?
+What does it mean to pair a Bluetooth headset with a phone?
 If a headset can pair with multiple phones, how does that differ from Multipoint Technology?

 Answer:

 All Bluetooth headsets must be paired with a phone before it will work.
-This process allows both devices to recognize eachother and gives them the ability to connect.
+This process allows both devices to recognize each other and gives them the ability to connect.
 In order to actually use the headset, it must be connected to the phone.
-This will usually happen automatically when both devices are turned on and within 33 feet of eachother.
+This will usually happen automatically when both devices are turned on and within 33 feet of each other.
 Many Bluetooth headsets can be paired with multiple phones but only connected to one at a time.
 The headset will automatically connect to this first paired phone that comes within range and remain connected until it is out of range or one of the devices is turned off.
 Some headsets have Multipoint Technology that allows them to connect to multiple phones simultaneously.

 Go To Top of Page